 3. Individual Liberty

-At Twickenham Academy students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+At Twickenham School students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries from where students can make informed choices, through a safe environment and empowering education.